 Processors and RAM aren’t as important

-Although typically gaming PCs will pack a powerful central processor and high-speed memory, they aren’t quite as important for running a system at 4K as a decent graphics card is.
-That said, they are the hardware that feeds your monstrous graphics card what it needs to display games and certain applications at 4K resolution, so you’ll want to make sure they aren’t a bottleneck.
+Gaming PCs typically pack a powerful central processor and high-speed memory, but they take a secondary role behind the graphics card when running a system at 4K.
+They are the hardware that feeds your monstrous graphics card what it needs to display games and certain applications at 4K resolution, so you’ll want to make sure they aren’t a bottleneck.

 When it comes to selecting a CPU to pair up with your graphics card, you’ll want to ensure that it’s fairly recent, though it doesn’t need to be top end.
-If you’re opting for an Intel CPU, make sure it’s from the last few generations — at least a sixth-gen chip — and from the Core i5 or Core i7 range of processors.
+If you’re opting for an Intel CPU, make sure it’s from the last few generations — at least an eighth-gen chip — and from the Core i5, Core i7, or Core i9 range of processors.

-As for RAM, while faster speeds can help boost framerates (especially on AMD hardware) just make sure you have enough for the kind of system you’re running.
+As for RAM, while faster speeds can help boost frame rates (especially on AMD hardware), make sure you have enough for the system you’re running.

 Picking the right monitor

-You’ll need a 4K monitor if you want to be able to run at 4K, but picking one out today isn’t as simple as it used to be.
-You could spend over one thousand dollars on high refresh rates and syncing technologies, or a couple of hundred on a more entry-level offering.
-What you opt for is going to be dependent on budget, as much as it is desired features and specifications.
+You’ll need a 4K monitor if you want to run at 4K, but picking one out today isn’t as simple as it used to be.
+You could spend over $1,000 on high refresh rates and syncing technologies, or a couple of hundred on a more entry-level offering.
+What you opt for is going to depend on your budget, as much as its desired features and specifications.

-If you’re planning to game on your new 4K display, higher refresh rates are useful, but unless you have very deep pockets, you’re going to struggle to push games over the more common 60 frames per second, anyhow.
-All of our favorite 4K monitors are geared more towards image quality than they are faster gameplay.
+If you’re planning to game on your new 4K display, higher refresh rates are useful, but unless you have very deep pockets, you’re going to struggle to push games over the more common 60 frames per second.
+All of our favorite 4K monitors are geared more toward image quality than they are faster gameplay.

 Using the right port

-With a 4K monitor ready to roll and a powerful graphics card champing at the bit, all you need to do is connect them up to enjoy your beautiful new 4K set up.
-How you do that though, can have a drastic effect on your experience.
+With a 4K monitor ready to roll and a powerful graphics card chomping at the bit, all you need to do is connect them to enjoy your beautiful new 4K setup.
+How you do that can have a drastic effect on your experience.

 Most HDMI connections can’t handle 4K.
 Support for the resolution was only introduced in HDMI 1.4, but even then, only at a maximum of 30 frames per second.
 To drive a 60Hz 4K monitor, you need HDMI 2.0, and that’s far from adequate if you’re running a high-refresh-rate 4K monitor like the Acer Predator x27.